Sail with expedition yacht Zuza to one of the most remote and beautiful parts of the UK for a trip of a lifetime!

 Life at Sea

-Starting from Oban, Scotland, Zuza will set sail for Tobermory or Canna upon your arrival.
-An early start the next day should, weather permitting, ensure arrival at the remote archipelago of St Kilda, a world heritage site, by the second day.
+The itinerary is, of course, dependent on the wind and tides but our crew know all the hotspots off the beaten track and best places to anchor.
+Weather permitting, Zuza will aim to arrive onto the remote archipelago of St Kilda, a world heritage site, by the second day.
 In exceptional circumstances, an overnight crossing may be made directly from our home port – but this tends to be very rare.

 Lying out in the Atlantic, 45 miles west of the Outer Hebrides, this isolated and volcanic archipelago was once home to Britain’s most isolated community.
 The history of the people, its inaccessibility and amazing wildlife make the islands an exceptionally desirable destination for anyone interested in natural history.
 You will be able to soak up the rugged Hebrides, whilst keeping eyes peeled at all times for exotic flora and fauna.